Pulse (Pink Floyd album): Release

 On 1 July 1995 the video version of Pulse debuted at number one on the Billboard's Top Music Videos chart with 16,500 units sold.
 The video was certified eight times platinum by the RIAA on 31 July 2006 for shipments of 800,000 units.

-The video version (on VHS and Laserdisc) also featured the song "Take It Back," and an almost complete performance from their 20 October show at Earl's Court, London.
+The video version (on VHS and Laserdisc) also featured the song "Take It Back", and an almost complete performance from their 20 October show at Earl's Court, London.
 The Pulse DVD was released on 10 July 2006.
-On 16 December 2021, the band announced on social media platforms that a re-release of "Pulse" on DVD and a first-time release on Blu-ray format will be on 18 February 2022.
+On 16 December 2021, the band announced on social media platforms that a re-release of Pulse on DVD and a first-time release on Blu-ray format was on 18 February 2022.
 The packaging will re-introduce the blinking LED featured with the original CD release from 1995.

 The vinyl version was released as a four-LP box set and included "One of These Days" (also heard on the cassette release) as well as a large version of the photo booklet.

-The original CD cover features an "eye-like" machine that has clock pieces inside, there is a planet in its centre, and on the outside it shows evolution as it moves backwards.
-It starts in the sea, moves to the bacteria which evolve into fishes, then into egg type creatures, then into eggs that hatch birds, and birds follow the trail of an aeroplane.
-There are six pyramids in the desert, and in the bottom of the sea, one can observe a city in the shore.

 The debut of the album was highlighted by a light show from the top of the Empire State Building in New York City with music simulcasted on a New York City radio station.